ocinpp/data-scientist-blog-post/README.md

 ## Improvement

-Use plot.ly, seaborn to create visualizations
+- Use plot.ly, seaborn to create visualizations
+- Add more analysis

 ## References